France is the largest country in western Europe, so expect a dazzling range of landscapes.

 For starters, France has some of the best beaches you could hope to find, from the sweeping sands of the north coast along the Normandy D-Day Landing Beaches, through the rugged inlets of Brittany, the long sandy dunes and pounding surf of the Atlantic, and the lazy life of the sun-drenched Mediterranean.

 Inland there are mighty rivers, great mountain ranges like the Pyrenees and the Alps, and canals that criss-cross the country linking the Atlantic to the Mediterranean.

 Divided into historic regions, pick your destination according to your tastes.
-Provence is one of the world's favorite places to stay with its fortified hilltop villages; Aquitaine to the west of the country has castles and market towns; the secret, unknown Auvergne has volanic hills and lakes and is the real France profonde.
+Provence is one of the world's favorite places to stay with its fortified hilltop villages; Aquitaine to the west of the country has castles and market towns; the secret, unknown Auvergne has volcanic hills and lakes and is the real France profonde.

 Food and Dining in France

-Think of France and you think of good food, top restaurants and cosy bistros, and the world's best chefs.
-The French meal is now recognised by UNESCO in 2010 as a ‘world intangible heritage’.
+Think of France and you think of good food, top restaurants and cozy bistros, and the world's best chefs.
+The French meal is now recognized by UNESCO in 2010 as a ‘world intangible heritage’.
 The French take their food seriously, shopping in the local markets for the freshest fruit and vegetables, spending a small fortune on charcuterie and cheese, and eating locally: bouillabaisse in Marseille, lamb from the salt marshes in Provence, or braised partridge with Puy lentils in the Auvergne.
 In France, food matters and you’ll quickly discover that it’s a very real expression of the nation’s heart and soul.

 More on Food and Dining in France